Immersive Media Company: History

 In 2008, IMC introduced "Patrol View", a military version of its street view technology and services to map Iraq and other theatres of war.
-Also in 2008, IMC innovated new production techniques for entertainment and sports productions culminating with an award-winning campaign for Mercedes Benz; as well as producing a rarely seen music video for Grammy nominee Dierks Bentley.
+Also in 2008, IMC innovated new production techniques for entertainment and sports productions culminating with an award-winning campaign for Mercedes-Benz; as well as producing a rarely seen music video for Grammy nominee Dierks Bentley.

 In 2009, IMC's video platform was chosen by MapQuest in the launch of its new '360 View' service.
 In the same year, IMC introduced the world's first web-streaming live concert in 360-degree full motion interactive video using its new imLIVE(TM) server.
 Canada's Much On Demand music channel covered the concert and streamed Much's daily in-studio show.

 The destruction following the January 2010 Haiti earthquake was covered by IMC.
 IMC donated its services and the video footage was used on news-gathering websites worldwide, and IMC's technology was covered in special features on CNN.
 The company similarly covered the 2010 Chile earthquake several months later.

-In 2010, IMC covered the Vancouver Olympic Games for NBC, most notably webcasting The Today Show live for two hours daily in full 360-degrees, along with other feature segments during the games.
+In 2010, IMC covered the Vancouver Olympic Games for NBC, most notably by webcasting The Today Show live for two hours daily in full 360-degrees, along with other feature segments during the games.
 In other sports in 2010, IMC broadcast "Hockey Night in Canada" for Canadian Broadcasting (CBC Sports) live each week of the 2010 hockey season and during the 2010 season play-offs.